 Painting in oils and pastels, Gillian enjoys painting the fens of Lopham and Redgrave and the salt marshes and empty coasts of north Norfolk.

 In her work Gillian is intrigued by crossing places, reversals and in particular, those views when the earth is no more than a mirror to the sky, she often explores these themes and plays with composition, light and reflections.

 Gillian works in oil pastels, which allow her to instantly build up layers and textures and even, as illustrated here, create a monoprint from a painting started in Lopham Fen.

-“I learnt to spin and use natural dyes when my children left home.
-I found it a fascinating hobby.
-I, also, started knitting.
-As my husband was exceptionally tall and could never get socks long enough to wear for walking or fishing, I knitted him a pair with a fancy top.
-I now knit jumpers, hats, scarves etc. in my hand-spun wool but stick to commercial wool, (due to washing) for all my socks.”
+Gill learnt to spin and use natural dyes when her children left home.
+She found it a fascinating hobby. and also started knitting.
+As her husband was exceptionally tall and could never get socks long enough to wear for walking or fishing, Gill knitted him a pair with a fancy top.
+She now knits jumpers, hats and scarves in her hand-spun wool but sticks to commercial wool for all her socks to make washing easier!

-“I design and make unique metal sculpture and apply artistic techniques to the production of functional items such as gates, weather vanes, arches etc. I am also developing an unusual method of picture painting.”
+Peter designs and makes unique metal sculpture and apply artistic techniques to the production of functional items such as gates, weather vanes, arches etc. He is also developing an unusual method of picture painting.

 Mary Jane weaves hard-wearing floor rugs using wool and jute.
 Each one is unique, with colour contrasts and blends being her speciality.

 She, also weaves small-scale pictorial wall hangings using hand-spun wool and natural dyes.